 - They are consistent with the latest science in developmental psychology.

 - They are rooted in the power of loving, enduring relationships and healing.

 It’s restoring family and community for these kids.
 We ensure a stable network of people to love them, to be patient with them, to be vigilant about their well-being.
 Someone to lean on during challenges after leaving the nest.
 It’s the same intangible yet essential things that we try to create for our own kids.
 And it makes all the difference.

 Fostering Hope was started in Colorado Springs, and to our knowledge, we are one of the only nonprofits doing this particular work in the country.

-The program is organized into three primary segments:
+The program is organized into two primary segments:

 Our Core Program, in which volunteer teams from local faith communities surround and support foster parents and the kids in their care.